rikbosch/PowerUp/Readme.markdown

 # QuickStart

 This quick start will work on any Windows installation with Powershell and IIS 7+ installed.
 It demonstrates the build and automated deployment of a simple Asp.Net web application.
+The best way to understand PowerUp is to run it and trace through what is happening.

 To run, do the following: